9. VOD Matches Follow

 Note that you can always create your VOD tickets and event in advance of uploading your content.
 Your customers can start purchasing tickets in advance, and then you can upload the videos once they are ready.
 We would advise you allow a minimum of 24 hours to upload the content to allow for processing time.

 You should also consider for how long your customers should be able to view your content.
 The dates you select under Access Control will control when your viewers can access the video.
 You should also pay attention to the Expiry field.
-This will let you select for how many days someone can view your content after having purchased it.
+This will let you select for how many days someone can view your content after having opened it.
 For example, the video may be available to view for 30 days, according to your settings under Access Control, but the Expiry may be 3 days.
 This means that your audience can start viewing the video at any time within the given 30 days, but once they start watching, they will have 3 days to complete viewing.

 You can also select which countries you wish to broadcast your content in.
 You can do this by adding countries to the SELECTED COUNTRIES list.